Irrwurz or Mad Root: German Folklore

 In Burgundy, east-central France, one who steps on the plant walks the same route countless times.
 Seeds of the Paris quadrifolia, the herb-Paris or true lover's knot, can show the true path.

-The tradition is brought to America by German forefathers of the Pennsylvania Dutch, who call it Verirrgraut (going astray herb).
+The Irrwurtz tradition is brought to America by German ancestors of the Pennsylvania Dutch, who call it Verirrgraut (going astray herb).
 If one steps on it in the evening, the person will wander aimlessly until daybreak.
 The plant is identified with the rattlesnake plantain.

 Irrwurz or Irrkraut grow in forested regions of Germany and other parts of Europe, and are often blamed for a person getting lost in the woods.
-In eastern France, the plant is identified with the plantain or fleawort in the Plantago family.
+In many regions the plant is identified with the plantain or fleawort (Plantago).

-Plantago are common in other parts of Europe and the Americas.
+Plantago are common in many parts of Europe and the Americas today.
 They grow wild in forests, rocky meadows, development sites, and are among the first plants in urban vacant lots.

 Prevention and cure for effects of the Irrwurz are similar.
 Most commonly, a person switches right and left shoes, or wears an article of clothing inside out, for example an apron, or turns one's pockets inside out.